 All the other songs are co-written by the McCartney brothers.
-Each one worth listening to.
+Each one is worth listening to.
 My favorite is the closer.
-The melancholy, spacey, multi sectioned “The Man Who Found God On The Moon” with actual sound bytes by Buzz Aldrin.
+The melancholy, spacey, multi-sectioned “The Man Who Found God On The Moon” with actual sound bytes by Buzz Aldrin.
 The military track “Norton” is pretty hilarious with heavy Lennon-esque guitar riffing in between the thoroughly British, Monty Python-esque dialog.
 The rhapsodic “Have You Got Problems?” could have been a classic Wings song.
-The power pop of “Rainbow Lady” and the charming, unpretentious “Simply Love You” will stick in your brain after first listen.
-And let us not forget the fx laden, slightly dangerous new wave sounding : “Giving Grease A Ride”.
-Pre-dates Gary Newman’s now classic “Cars” by five years.
+The power-pop of “Rainbow Lady” and the charming, unpretentious “Simply Love You” will stick in your brain after the first listen.
+And let us not forget the fx-laden, slightly dangerous new wave sounding: “Giving Grease A Ride” pre-dates Gary Newman’s now classic “Cars” by five years.
 I wouldn’t be surprised if he was influenced by it.

-It’s interesting to note that when Sir Paul is challenged with a talented lyricist like his brother or a great song writer like John Lennon or Elvis Costello, he does some of his most brilliant work.
+It’s interesting to note that when Sir Paul is challenged by a talented lyricist like his brother or a great songwriter like John Lennon or Elvis Costello, he does some of his most brilliant work.
 He only allows his best assets to come to the forefront.
 In this case his melodic genius shines through.

 Released 24 September 1974 (LP)